nosarthur/nosarthur.github.io/_posts/2019-07-11-gita-milestone3.md

 ```
 where one can really execute any command.

-There are not many new Python tricks in this milestone.
-We will use the
-infrastructure built in the previous milestones to implement the new features.

-The other posts in this series are linked below
+The other posts in this series are

 - [overview]({% post_url 2019-05-27-gita-breakdown %})
 - [milestone 1: basic CLI]({% post_url 2019-06-02-gita-milestone1 %})